A 'vote here' sign outside of the Independence Senior Center Election Day 2024. Photo by Nathan Granger | LINK nky

 A U.S. Senator from Kentucky is elected by the statewide vote, not by district or county; therefore, Boone, Kenton and Campbell counties all vote on the same senatorial contest.

-Why is the 2026 race one to watch?
-Incumbent Sen. Mitch McConnell, who first took office in 1985, has said he will not seek reelection in 2026, creating an open seat.
+Why is this the race to watch?
+Incumbent Sen. Mitch McConnell, who first took office in 1985, isn’t seeking re-election in 2026, creating an open seat.

 U.S. House

-The current U.S. Representative is Republican Thomas Massie, who has held the seat since a special election in 2012.
+U.S. Representative Thomas Massie, a Republican, has held the 4th District seat since a special election in 2012.

-The majority of the district’s voters live in Boone, Kenton and Campbell Counties, but it also stretches into sections of Eastern Kentucky and much of the suburban counties surrounding Louisville.
+The majority of the voters for the 4th Congressional District live in Boone, Kenton and Campbell counties, but the district also stretches into sections of Eastern Kentucky and much of the suburban counties surrounding Louisville.

 The judge/executive serves a four-year term and may be re-elected indefinitely.